Anindita123-code/Milestone3_Data_Centric/README.md

 The Views and Reviews is a project undertaken as part of Code Institute Diploma Curriculum.
 This project caters to individuals who loves to Read and share their opinion on Books written by various authors.
 The reviewers of the books are registered users of the website.
 This website helps capturing various perspectives on a book which a reader can reference before they decide on having a personal copy of it / buy it.

 This website will provide as a reference for any book buyer, to search for reviews.
 However, only registered users can post a review.
 This project has been build using Python and Flask Framework as Backend and MongoDB as the database.

+In future, the reviewers can be routed to a website that would give them the best deal for buying their chosen book.
 More details on follows.

 ## User Experience

 ### Strategy Plane

 The "Views and Reviews" project has been concieved having in mind for the book readers community.
 Readers / buyers of books almost always like read a short review about the book to understand whether it would be the one of their next reading lists.
 This website will help the users get a deeper insight into a book, and post a review on any kind of books ranging from story books, Cookery books, Art books, Biographies, Comics and more.
-Any user can search the website for reviews that might be posted already.
+Any user can search the website for books and read the related reviews that might have been posted already.

 ### Scope Plane

-The scope of "Views and Reviews" is capped at the following:
+The scope of "Views and Reviews" is as follows:
     1. Users will be able to register and thereby login into the website to post a review on any book of their choice
     2. All users will be able to search for books and view a listing of the same.
-    3. Tha Admin user can publish any of the existing reviews as a Featured Review.
-And will have superuser access to remove any reviews from the website.
+    3. The "admin" user can publish any of the existing reviews as a Featured Review.
+And will have superuser access to remove any reviews (except for the one that is featured in the home page) and books from the website.
     4. A registered user will be able to read and post a review for any books that are there in the site, if a book of their choice is not available, they can add the book to the site.

 * Here, the focus is on reviews posted by user, and hence user management in detail is considered outside the scope of this system.

 ### Structure Plane

 The website is structured so that the user can navigate easily and fulfill their goal of either reading reviews or posting a review for any book.
 A sitemap of the project is enclosed below

 ![Project Sitemap](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/Documentation/Sitemap.png?raw=true)

-The Data is stored in the Backend.
+### Database Architecture

 The database "views_and_reviews" is stored in mongoDB.
 This collection has the following structure.

 * Categories - stores the names of the categories of book.
 * Books - stores details of any book created by the user or admin